ivangeorgiev/blog/_posts/2019-04-06-why-is-data-platform-needed.md

 * Do not repeat yourself - use a data platform!

-* The Data Platform is the foundational framework which data intensive applications built on - well designed platform results in better solution quality.
+* Data Platform is the foundational framework which data intensive applications built on - well designed platform results in better solution quality.

+* Data Platform (Foundation) defines services and architectural blueprints necessary to approach common business problem scenarios thus making sure data solutions are feasible, cost effective and could grow to extend the solution.

+* Data Platform is like Lego blocks design - a set of blocks (services) which fit and collaborate so that they could be used to build virtually everything.

 * Using reusable processing components, packaged in a data platform enables end-to-end platform governance and data stewardship.